 The following Corporation Tax guidance note by Tolley in association with Andrew Ford of Barr & Ford Limited provides comprehensive and up to date tax information covering:

-The Scottish GAAR is contained within RSTPA 2014, ss 62–72 (subscription sensitive).
+The Scottish GAAR is contained within RSTPA 2014, ss 62–72.
 The stated purpose of the rule is to protect revenue through counteracting tax avoidance arrangements, and is intended to work in tandem with the targeted anti-avoidance rules contained within the legislation implementing the devolved taxes.

 The Scottish GAAR is effective from 1 April 2015.
 It applies to devolved taxes, which are presently land and buildings transaction tax (LBTT) and Scottish landfill tax (SLFT).
-The number of devolved taxes will increase once the recommendations of the Smith Commission are implemented, see the Devolved taxes in Scotland― the current position [updated] news item.
+The number of devolved taxes will increase once the recommendations of the Smith Commission are implemented.
 The Scottish rate of income tax is not a devolved tax and remains under the control of HMRC, therefore is not within the Scottish GAAR.

 The first point to note is that Scottish GAAR is a general anti-avoidance rule, and therefore has a potential wider application than the UK general anti-abuse rule (UK GAAR).
 The purpose of the Scottish GAAR is to counter tax advantages arising from tax avoidance arrangements that are artificial.
 The meaning of these terms is therefore key and are discussed below.

 For the Scottish GAAR to apply there must be an ‘arrangement’ which is:

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.